-Watch the video below to see the best Alexa Skills in action.
+Watch the TOPBOTS Alexa Skills video below to see the best ones in action.
 Beware that you should turn the microphone input on your Echo off before hitting play, as we’ve had a few readers hilariously and unwittingly trigger their Echos to order a robot vacuum while watching.

 Mariya Yao is the Head of R&D at TOPBOTS, a strategy & research firm for artificial intelligence and bots.